Base Network Settings

 Note:

 With 'Extract Elevation Data directly from the Database', the calculations use spherical (Great Circle) geometry.
-In this case the reported distance is between the antennas, so it will vary with antenna height.
+In this case the reported distance is between the antenna bases, so it will not vary with antenna height.

 This mode should be used in Microwave studies.